Food Japan nuances to notice

 Food Japan is a true journey of discovery.
 And an richly appetising one at that.

-My sense is that there is a necessary demand for Japanese food guide for visitors as nuances are many and not noticeable.
+My sense is that there is a necessary demand for Japanese food guide for visitors as nuances are many and not easily noticeable.
 Reading up and going solo will not even touch the surface.

 And we have not even covered “Yatai”, the street food vendors.
 No trays but the colourful art form is still there.